You are here

 The MPA program prepares public service leaders.
 Our students work with faculty who are engaged in helping state and local officials solve public problems.
 Consistent with the School of Government's mission, our historic emphasis on local government is a special strength.

-The MPA program at UNC-Chapel Hill was ranked in 2016 by US News & World Report as 5th in city management and among the top 25 public administration and public policy graduate programs in the United States.
+The MPA program at UNC-Chapel Hill was ranked in 2018 by US News & World Report as 3rd in city/county management and among the top 25 overall public administration and public policy graduate programs in the United States.